telerik/fiddler-jam-docs/fj-extension/installation.md

 The **My Captures** section provides easy access to previously recorded logs.
 The Fiddler Jam logs are listed in order by time of appearance, and each entry has the following options:

-- A log entry can be viewed in the Fiddler Jam portal through the link button.
+- A log entry can be viewed and managed in the Fiddler Jam portal through the link button.
 Applicable only for [active portal users]({%slug fj-users%}#portal-users).
 - A log entry can be **permanently** deleted through the delete button and an explicit deletion confirmation.
     >important The deletion will remove the log for the extensions **My Captures** section and **any** Fiddler Jam portal workspace where the log was added.
 The deletion is permanent and irreversible.